prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 One huge benefit of Zcash is the ability of the user to choose whether or not they wish to encrypt their transaction.
 This way, transactions can be public, or private.
 It is totally up to you.

+Zcash is based on a decentralized blockchain, just like [Bitcoin](/crypto-mining/bitcoin-hardware/).
+Zcash has caused lots of controversy, because it is set up as a company, not an opensource community.

 ## Zcash Mining Hardware

 Zcash uses equihash as its mining algorithm.
 Due to this, much like ethereum, the development of ASIC graphics cards for this cryptocurrency is unfeasible.